 The move represents a major change in the highly influential anti-tax group’s position, and could provide an opening for Republicans on Capitol Hill to sign onto a debt ceiling/deficit reduction deal that includes new revenue from expiring tax cuts or even the removal of tax expenditures like subsidies for ethanol.

-Prior to Norquist's comments to the Post on Wednesday, Republican negotiators in the debt ceiling talks have unanimously agreed that tax increases are “off the table,” infuriating Democrats and making a deal virtually impossible.
+Prior to Wednesday’s comments, Republican negotiators in the debt ceiling talks have unanimously agreed that tax increases are “off the table,” infuriating Democrats and making a deal virtually impossible.
 Most of them have signed The Taxpayer Protection Pledge—a device issued by Americans for Tax Reform.

 Norquist’s surprising reversal would open the door to allowing some or all of the Bush tax cuts to expire.
 Norquist was potentially adding $4 trillion in revenue to the federal budget over the next ten years, meeting the long-term deficit reduction goals of the White House, the Bowles-Simpson deficit commission and fiscal conservatives in one fell swoop.